Conference FAQ (Frequently Asked Questions)

 Q: I’m traveling from outside of the area and not familiar with Orange County.
 How should I get around to the different events at the conference?

-A: Since the events are held all over from Irvine, South Orange County (not to mention San Diego), it’s best to carpool with others or rent a car, which is cheaper than taking a taxi or Uber-ing it.
+A: Since the events are held all over from Irvine, usually about a 15 mile radius, it’s best to carpool with others going to the various events or share renting a car, which is cheaper than taking a taxi or you may choose to Uber it.
 Using public transportation is not recommended in our area.

 Q: How do I coordinate with others in sharing rides or rooms?